colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

    - vm-iis-test-v1: Version 1.0.1 landing page (red/orange gradient)
    - vm-iis-test-v2: Version 2.0.1 landing page (purple gradient)

-**Messages:**
-- "We updated the template, triggered a new build (30-35 min), and deployed v2.0.1 in parallel with v1.0.1."
-- "Zero downtime.
-Existing VMs on v1.0.1 stay running while new deployments get v2.0.1."
-- "Rollback is instant: just deploy from v1.0.1 again or update VMSS model."
-- "Both versions remain in the gallery - immutable version history for compliance."

 ---

 ### **Part 7: Show Image Tattoo (Provenance Metadata)**